Darul Uloon offers one of its buildings to serve as isolation ward for COVID-19 patients

-Vice Chancellor Mufti Abdul Qasim Nomani of Deoband-based Durul Uloom on Monday offered to hand over one of the buildings of the theological school to the Uttar Pradesh government to serve as an isolation ward for COVID-19 patients
+Deoband-based Durul Uloom, Asia's largest madrassa, on Monday offered to hand over one of its buildings to the Uttar Pradesh government to turn it into an isolation ward for coronavirus-infected patients.
+The offer was made by Vice Chancellor Mufti Abdul Qasim Nomani of the theological school in a letter to Uttar Pradesh Chief Minister Yogi Adityanath.

-The Durul Uloom's Mohtmim (vice chancellor ) has written to Uttar Pradesh Chief Minister Yogi Adityanath making this offer, a spokespersons for the school told PTI over phone

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)